denzii/sinda-cms/README.md

 ## Demo & Documentation

-A live version could be found at https://sindagal.org Kubernetes URL at https://sinda.vektio.com/ (only for playing around & not meant to be for production)
+A live version could be found at https://sindagal.org

+Kubernetes URL at https://sinda.vektio.com/ (Kudos to [@hushoca](https://github.com/hushoca) for letting me deploy this on his K8S infrastructure)

 ## Features
 - Dynamic page content created using data fetched from DB (Except landing page)